 The sicker you are, the stricter you should be.

 In my non-doctor opinion, the carnivore diet is a healing diet or for someone chasing optimal health.

 If you suffer from any ailments or any diseases of civilization, then the carnivore diet proponents usually recommend the carnivore diet as it has been shown to reverse some of these diseases, not just stop them from progressing.

-They usually say more of these diseases you have, the closer to just beef and water you should be.
+They usually say the more of these diseases you have, the closer to just beef and water you should be.
 Also, it’s widely known that toxic-free cookware is important, and in this article, I reveal 4 less toxic options for cookware while on the carnivore diet.